mdaffin/disconnected.systems/content/2015-11-12-bare-metal-assembly-on-the-teensy-3.1.md

-extends: default.liquid
++++

-title: Bare Metal Assembly on the Teensy 3.1
-description: A look at bare metal programming in assembly on the teensy 3.1 with out external dependencies.
+title = "Bare Metal Assembly on the Teensy 3.1" description = "A look at bare metal programming in assembly on the teensy 3.1 with out external dependencies." slug = "bare-metal-assembly-on-the-teensy-3.1" date = "2015-11-12" tags = [ "assembly", "teensy", "arm" ]
-path: /bare-metal-assembly-on-the-teensy-3.1
-date: 12 November 2015 21:00:00 +0000
-tags: [assembly, teensy, arm]
----
++++

 I started to look at bare metal programming on the Teensy 3.1 and found quite a few examples mainly based off the work of [Karl